 Another way a comma can be used is in between adjectives.
 Another example: “I loved the way her long, dark, brown hair looked today.”
 The comma replaces the word “or” and “and”, making it a condensed sentence.

 A comma is used when addressing someone or when one answers with a yes or a no. For example: “Lisa, would you please take out the trash?” or “Yes, I can take out the trash.”
-“Do you think you will watch the game, Todd?” or “No, not unless the Colts are playing.”
+“Do you think you will watch the game, Todd?” or “No, not unless the Colts are playing you could check here.”

 If a phrase or clause breaks up a sentence or interrupts it you should place a comma there.
 Example: “I, after much consideration, have decided to retire early.” or ” Thomas, although hesitant, has gone over to his sister’s.”